-Lazy, hazy summer nights fuelled with Aperol spritzes are the best kind of evening out.
+Lazy, hazy summer nights fueled with Aperol spritzes are the best kind of evening out.
 On a night like this, you want a makeup look that is seriously standout without being try-hard.
-The secret is keeping your complexion and hair pared-back and natural, and zero-ing in on one or two focal points max.
+The secret is keeping your complexion and hair pared-back and natural, and zeroing in on one or two focal points max.
 But looking beyond your usual smoky eye, how do you even start to shake up your makeup?

 The Green Wing

 There's something totally modern and incredibly sultry about this deep-green liner look.
 It works incredibly well on brunettes, but Nguyen-Grealis told me that if you're blonde, apply a line of black first; then layer the color on top to deepen the hue so it looks sassy, rather than too bright and playful (read: young).